openxc/openxc-python/docs/tools/control.rst

 version
 --------

-Print the current firmware version and vehicle platform of the attached CAN
+Print the current firmware version and vehicle description of the attached CAN
 translator:

 .. code-block:: bash

     $ openxc-control version

+An example response may be ``v7.2.1 (default)``, where the ``(default)`` vehicle description tag can be modified in the JSON file.
+See the ``passthrough`` example in [Low-level CAN Features](http://vi-firmware.openxcplatform.com/en/master/advanced/lowlevel.html).

 ---
 id